This post may contain affiliate links. Please read our disclosure policy.

 Hamburgers are easy to make and perfect for backyard grilling.
 Learn how to make the juiciest grilled burgers ever with just a few simple tricks!

 I am not usually one to order a hamburger when we dine out.
 But throw a burger on the backyard grill and I am all over that.
-Tender, so juicy, and charred to perfection and sitting next to a big helping of Cheddar & Dill Pickle Pasta Salad, Slow Cooker Baked Beans or Bacon Ranch Red Potato Salad – now that’s my kind of barbecue!
+Tender, so juicy, and charred to perfection and sitting next to a big helping of Dill Pickle Pasta Salad, Slow Cooker Baked Beans, or Bacon Ranch Red Potato Salad – now that’s my kind of barbecue!

 The best hamburgers start with quality ground beef and just a little bit of salt and pepper.
 You can use ground chuck (80/20) but I prefer a little leaner so I use an 85/15 ratio.
 To make my burgers extra juicy, I add a little bit of olive oil!

-- Using clean hands, mix the ground beef, salt, pepper and olive oil (if using) in a large bowl.
-Use your hands to mix because it helps to keep you from over-mixing which results in a tough patty.
-Yes this means touching raw meat, so be sure to wash your hands before and after mixing.
+- Hand-mix: Using clean hands, mix the ground beef, salt, pepper, and olive oil (if using) in a large bowl.
+Use your hands to mix because it helps keep you from over-mixing, resulting in a tough patty.
+Yes, this means touching raw meat, so wash your hands before and after mixing.

-- Divide the meat into equal portions.
-I use a kitchen scale so I can get the patties nice and even and no one is complaining that their hamburger is smaller than their sister’s!
-Lay a piece of parchment paper down before placing the meat on the scale to keep it clean.
+- Portion: Divide the meat into equal portions.
+I use a kitchen scale to get the patties nice and even and no one is complaining that their hamburger is smaller than their sister’s!
+Lay a piece of parchment paper before placing the meat on the scale to keep it clean.

 There are three different ways to cook your hamburger patties.
 Each method will result in a juicy burger, but I definitely recommend cooking on the grill if you can.